ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing_sanity.rst

   * If you want to run checks available in the development version of ``ansible-core``, :ref:`install it from source code<from_source>`.

+    * Run ``source hacking/env-setup`` from its source code directory in the same terminal session you run your tests.

 2. Install ``podman`` or ``docker`` to avoid installing all the dependencies on your system.
 3. If you test files in a collection: